Prometheus Biosciences (NASDAQ:RXDX) Trading Down 7%

 Prometheus Biosciences, Inc. (NASDAQ:RXDX)’s stock price traded down 7% on Tuesday .
 The company traded as low as $23.97 and last traded at $23.97.
 562 shares were traded during trading, a decline of 100% from the average session volume of 173,027 shares.
 The stock had previously closed at $25.78.

-A number of equities analysts have recently weighed in on the company.
+A number of equities research analysts recently commented on the company.
+Guggenheim assumed coverage on Prometheus Biosciences in a research report on Tuesday, April 13th.
+They issued a “buy” rating and a $40.00 price target for the company.
+Stifel Nicolaus reissued a “buy” rating on shares of Prometheus Biosciences in a research report on Monday, May 24th.
 Credit Suisse Group assumed coverage on Prometheus Biosciences in a research report on Tuesday, April 13th.
-They set an “outperform” rating and a $30.00 target price on the stock.
-SVB Leerink assumed coverage on Prometheus Biosciences in a research report on Tuesday, April 13th.
+They issued an “outperform” rating and a $30.00 price target for the company.
+Finally, SVB Leerink assumed coverage on Prometheus Biosciences in a research report on Tuesday, April 13th.
 They issued an “outperform” rating and a $34.00 price target for the company.
-Stifel Nicolaus reissued a “buy” rating on shares of Prometheus Biosciences in a research report on Monday, May 24th.
-Finally, Guggenheim assumed coverage on Prometheus Biosciences in a research report on Tuesday, April 13th.
-They issued a “buy” rating and a $40.00 price target for the company.

 A number of large investors have recently made changes to their positions in RXDX.
 BlackRock Inc. bought a new position in Prometheus Biosciences in the 1st quarter valued at $6,317,000.
 Geode Capital Management LLC bought a new position in Prometheus Biosciences in the 1st quarter valued at $324,000.
 Platinum Investment Management Ltd. bought a new position in Prometheus Biosciences in the 1st quarter valued at $2,577,000.
-Franklin Resources Inc. bought a new position in Prometheus Biosciences in the 1st quarter valued at $11,135,000.
-Finally, TD Asset Management Inc. bought a new position in Prometheus Biosciences in the 1st quarter valued at $629,000.
+Franklin Resources Inc. bought a new position in shares of Prometheus Biosciences during the 1st quarter worth $11,135,000.
+Finally, TD Asset Management Inc. bought a new position in shares of Prometheus Biosciences during the 1st quarter worth $629,000.
 Hedge funds and other institutional investors own 61.38% of the company’s stock.

 Prometheus Biosciences Company Profile (NASDAQ:RXDX)